Helping cats and dogs to get along

 Playing matchmaker: Key ingredients to a successful relationship

-If you have a dog and are planning to adopt a cat, help teach your dog to behave appropriately around cats before you bring your new animal home.
+If you have a dog and are planning to adopt a cat, help teach your dog to behave appropriately around cats before you bring a new animal home.
 Work on improving your dog’s response to sit, down, stay, come and leave it, so she can respond reliably with distractions.
 If you need help, join a positive reinforcement training class.

-Setting the mood: Good management essential
+Setting the mood: Good management is essential

-For the first couple of weeks, keep your dog on leash in the cat’s presence.
+To help your cat feel safe while adapting to the sounds and smells of your dog, for the first couple of weeks, keep your dog on leash in the cat’s presence.
 When your dog is ready to be let off leash, it is essential to give your cat dog-free zones he can retreat to for safety if needed (use baby gates or other barriers that limit your dog’s freedom).

 Taking it slow: Creating positive experiences

-Throughout the introduction process ensure your dog is leashed, supervised, and treated for good behaviour (you can help your dog respond reliably to requests by using treats to lure her into a sit or down etc.).
+Throughout the introduction process, ensure your dog is leashed, supervised, and treated for good behaviour (you can help your dog respond reliably to requests by using treats to lure her into a sit or down etc.).
 Slowly build up the time the animals spend together and keep it positive.
-If you are constantly stressed or punishing your dog when your cat is nearby, such as keeping the leash taunt, popping the leash or yelling at her – your dog may come to associate these negative experiences with your cat and redirect aggression towards him.
+If you are constantly stressed or punishing your dog when your cat is nearby, such as keeping the leash taunt, pulling the leash or yelling at her – your dog may come to associate these negative experiences with your cat and redirect aggression towards him.

 Giving love a second chance: Cat – chase = treats

-While it can be challenging to change your dogs inappropriate behaviours around cats, it is possible in many cases.
-The key is understanding that its the association between the cat, and the dogs experience that cats often run away, that make cats such high-arousal chase objects.
-By following the steps below you can help your dog replace the cat = chase association with cat = yummy treat from mom and dad association.
+While it can be challenging to change your dog’s inappropriate behaviours around cats, it is possible in many cases.
+The key is understanding that it’s the association between the cat, and the dog’s experience that cats often run away, that make cats such high-arousal chase objects.
+By following the steps below, you can help your dog replace the cat = chase association with cat = yummy treat from mom and dad association.